 So if the description alone may not accurately portray the app, how can we discover what’s missing?
 Reviews.
 Customer feedback fills in the missing pieces.

-For two star reviews, read the actual review and developer responses carefully.
-Someone that takes time to leave a two star review generally has a legitimate concern, but a level enough head to acknowledge the good and the bad.
+For two-star reviews, read the actual review and developer responses carefully.
+Someone that takes time to leave a two-star review generally has a legitimate concern, but a level enough head to acknowledge the good and the bad.
 I look for common threads, such as a feature not working, and then I check to see the complaint goes away over time.
-Time is the key word here.
+Time is the keyword here.
 We all grow and improve as businesses and people over time.
-I hope to see the app developer use the review feedback to improve the app and their service.
-This shows me the developer is a long term player in the Shopify app store and not someone who posts unsupported apps for a quick buck.
+I hope to see the app developer use the review feedback to improve the app and its service.
+This shows me the developer is a long-term player in the Shopify app store and not someone who posts unsupported apps for a quick buck.

 You’ve reviewed the description, reviews, and support documentation and are convinced this app is for you.
 Now what?

 Installing the App and Getting the Most from It